Many many things.

 What about time thinking around the business, beside the unplanned mental times?

 Think through some business ideas whether or not you get any positive endings in the thoughts.
 If you only want thoughts that have instant conclusions, then you are not really stretching your mind isn’t it?

 I can’t put this in more attractive ways.
 But that’s just the nature of truth.
 It’s you get it or you don’t.
 Nothing romantically attractive about it.
 But just a few words that inspire you, ha!

 What was the real facial expression of the model for this?
 Or as it made purely from designer/makers imagination?
 Btw this is a huge stone sculpture, much higher than me.
 And many of them around the old sites in Cambodia.

 I keep getting some requests to include some strangers in my Facebook account.
 Some of them with a picture like this.
 Can’t say that it’s a copy of my picture, since this is a popular tourist spot.

 I’m really sorry if anyone sees my blog and then goes to my Facebook or other social media and requests to join.
 I am definitely not a social media marketer.
 So my connections are really really small.
 Even when occasionally it includes someone I don’t know personally.
 And here is a secret – I keep telling people I am quite hopeless in using these new social media comms programs, but nobody believes me.
 Is that funny or is that embarrassing.\

 The past decade has seen a proliferation of certification programmes.
 Some are better and some are ****.

 I think there is a slowing down.
-One reason is the economic recession that makes people and employers more careful here they put their money.
-Another is the realisation that jobs depend on more substation life things than just certificates.
+One reason is the economic recession that makes people and employers more careful where they put their money.
+Another is the realisation that jobs depend on more substantive life things than just certificates.

-I think the days of getting jobs based on certificates of subject matter that one has no knowledge beyond the exams is largely over.
+I think the days of getting jobs based on certificates of subject matter that one has no knowledge, beyond the exams questions is largely over.
 And that’s a good thing, for employers and also for genuine training providers and certification bodies’ reputation.